LanceMcCarthy/DevOpsExamples/README.md

 - **Azure DevOps**
 - **GitHub Actions**
-- **GitLab CI/CD** (to see this, go to my [GitLab Pipelines Demo](https://gitlab.com/LanceMcCarthy/DevOpsExamples) and review the [.gitlab-ci.yml](https://gitlab.com/LanceMcCarthy/DevOpsExamples/-/blob/main/.gitlab-ci.yml) YAML file for details.
+- **GitLab CI/CD** (the work [GitLab Pipelines Demo](https://gitlab.com/LanceMcCarthy/DevOpsExamples) and review the [.gitlab-ci.yml](https://gitlab.com/LanceMcCarthy/DevOpsExamples/-/blob/main/.gitlab-ci.yml) YAML file for details.

 Key takeaways - you will you learn how to: